 Caution: Ashes are to be removed only when the heater is cold.

-Whenever ashes get 3(76mm) to 4(102mm) inches deep in your firebox, and when fire has burned down and cooled, remove excess ashes.
-Leave an ash bed approximately 1" (25 mm) deep on the firebox bottom to help maintain a hot charcoal bed for future fires.
+Whenever ashes get 3 to 4 inches deep in your firebox, and when fire has burned down and cooled, remove excess ashes.
+Leave an ash bed approximately 1" (25 mm) deep on the firebox bottom to help maintain a hot charcoal bed.

-Optional Ash Cleanout system: The ash dump handle is located under the ash lip on the left hand side behind the lower grill.
-To operate ash dump, lift and tilt the lower grill down, pull handle out 1/2"(12mm) and turn clockwise.
+Optional Ash Cleanout system: The ash dump handle is located under the ash lip on the left hand side.
+To operate ash dump, pull handle out 1/2" and turn clockwise.
 This will unlock the ash dump and allow it to open.
 Hold handle open while pulling ashes into the opening.
 Avoid large embers as these still contain heat value.
 Release handle and push in to lock.
 Ensure ash dump door is properly engaged.
 Fill the cavity with the remaining ash level with the firebox floor.
 Lift and pull out ashpan and discard ashes into metal container.
 Replace ashpan and ensure it is seated properly.

 Do not burn with ash dump door open.
 Doing so will create a hazardous condition.
+Always leave about 1" of ash when cleaning.